krssan/krssan/README.md

 # 💫 About Me:
 Hi!
 I'm Krishna, I am a Data Analytics expert with strong background in Computer Science and extensive experience in Data Warehousing, ETL, Data Visualization and Statistics.
 I'm working as a Data Analytics Manager at Western Digital.
-I am passionate about all things data and I am currently dabbling in GenAI!
+I am passionate about all things data and I am currently dabbling in GenAI in my free time!

 I have also worked extensively in the field of Enterprise Performance Management using the Oracle Hyperion Suite of Products.
 I loved writing, optimizing, and debugging Essbase Calculation Scripts and Hyperion Planning Business Rules.